blum99/QPSSchatbot/README.md

 - `OPENAI_PROJECT` (optional)
 - `OPENAI_ORGANIZATION` (optional)
 - `OPENAI_BASE_URL` (optional; defaults to https://api.openai.com/v1)
+- `OPENAI_ASSISTANT_SYNC_MODE` (optional; `auto` by default, set to `manual` to skip on-request assistant updates)

 Example values live in `docs/env.sample`.
 Next.js will load `.env.local` automatically in dev.

+### Syncing the OpenAI Assistant outside requests

+The API route now defaults to `OPENAI_ASSISTANT_SYNC_MODE=auto`, which keeps the remote assistant in sync during the first request handled by each server instance.
+This guarantees correctness but adds an extra round trip on cold starts.
+To avoid the latency penalty:

+1. Run `npm run sync:assistant` whenever you change `src/config/assistant.ts`.
+The script uses the same config to push updates via the OpenAI API.
+2. Deploy with `OPENAI_ASSISTANT_SYNC_MODE=manual`.
+In this mode the runtime skips the sync step entirely, so cold starts no longer incur the additional API call.
+Remember to rerun the sync script before each deploy (or wire it into CI) to keep the assistant current.

+### Vector store file search

+The assistant exposes OpenAI's `file_search` tool. `src/config/assistant.ts` keeps the two vector store IDs in `vectorStoreIds`, and the `/api/chat` route selects exactly one ID per run based on simple keyword heuristics (mentions of "pension" or "health").
+When we cannot determine the tool, the run omits a store and the assistant is instructed to ask the user to clarify before searching.
+Update `vectorStoreIds` whenever you rotate or rebuild a store, rerun `npm run sync:assistant`, and remind users to mention the target manual at least once per conversation so subsequent turns stay routed correctly.

 ### Adding secrets in GitHub Codespaces
 1) In GitHub: **Settings → Codespaces secrets** (org or repo scope) → **New secret** for each key above.